mvolkmann/blog/src/smalltalk/16-variables.md

 The value of `thisContext` is either a `MethodContext` or a `BlockContext` object.

-`MethodContext` object instance variables include:

-- `sender` - another `MethodContext` object that describes the object that sent the message which caused the current method to be executed
-- `receiver` - the object to which the message was sent
-- `method` - a `CompiledMethod` object

 `MethodContext` object instance methods include:

-- arguments - answers an `Array` containing all the arguments passed to the method
+- `arguments` - answers an `Array` containing all the arguments passed to the method
+- `method` - answers a `CompiledMethod` object describing the current method
+- `receiver` - answers the object to which the message was sent
+- `sender` - answers another `MethodContext` object that describes the object that sent the message which caused the current method to be executed
 - TODO: Add more!

 ## Instance Variables